 Funding and Grant History

-Since 2007 through 2015, the Jean Perkins Foundation has contributed over $1.27 million to the LAFDSF.
-During this same period, the LAFDSF has awarded 44 Merit Scholarships and 68 Runners-up Awards representing total grants of $890,000.
+Since 2007 through 2017, the Jean Perkins Foundation has contributed over $1.5 million to the LAFDSF.
+During this same period, the LAFDSF has awarded 52 Merit Scholarships and 75 Runners-up Awards representing total grants of over $1 million.
 (See the attached list of past Merit Scholars and the schools that they have attended.)
 The dollars committed to this activity are, however, only a small part of the program.
 The most significant contribution of the fund’s activity is the ability to assist exceptional students to attend colleges that might otherwise be beyond their reach financially.
 Almost all of the families of the Applicants are solidly middle class with two, three or more children and heavily burdened by the rising costs of higher education, yet many are unable to qualify financially for scholarships predicated on financial need.
 In this way, the LAFDSF fills a substantial void.
 A Merit Scholar Award, while not large enough to pay for even one full term of a highly rated college, is often large enough to make a substantial difference in the quality of the college a Merit Scholar chooses to attend or perhaps eliminates the need for a part time job allowing the student to enroll in an additional or more intensive course of study, take up an extra-curricular activity or just study harder.

 Since our inception, we have not needed to focus on external funding since we were the beneficiaries of the gifts of the Jean Perkins Foundation.
 This period has been essential for the LAFDSF to refine its processes and prove the validity of its charitable objectives.
 With this experimental period behind us, the Jean Perkins Foundation has pledged its continuing support, but has also encouraged us to explore ways in which we could diversify and expand our funding sources.